jhallen/radioanalyzer/README.md

 # SoC Bus

-I use a Verilog source code centered approach to SoC design.
+I use a Verilog source code centered approach to System On Chip (SoC) design.
 This means that instead of using some external tool to generate the SoC, I design the SoC bus to be very convenient to use from Verilog source code.
 The system is designed right in Verilog, no external tools needed.

-Consider an SoC component, such a CSR (Control and Status Register).
+Consider a SoC component, such a CSR (Control and Status Register).
 It
 has:

 * Input signals from the bus